- Our client was a lifelong friend of the deceased, providing ongoing care and support.

 - He was assured by the deceased that he would be provided for out of his will.
 It was later found that the deceased had no will.

-- GMP Contesting Wills Lawyers ensured provision was made for our client on the basis of the longstanding verbal promise from the deceased.
+- GMP Contesting Wills Lawyers filed a case of promissory estoppel and ensured provision was made for our client on the basis of the longstanding verbal promise from the deceased.

 - There is a long-term relationship between yourself and the deceased;